Raphael-Boichot/Mitsubishi-M64282FP-dashcam/SD/README.md

 ## json configuration file

 **config.json** is the general configuration file for the DashBoy Camera.
+It has always priority on internal default configuration.** Config.json is not a mandatory file but it pimps available options.

-User can keep the current values without modifying anything.
-Advanced user are advised to look into code what is the effect of each. **Value can be changed but not the length of tables.
+User can keep the current default values without modifying anything.
+Advanced user are advised to look into code what is the effect of each parameter. **Value can be changed but not the length of tables.
 Values MUST be entered as decimal.** Here is the signification of each variable in detail:

 - **timelapserawrecordingMode:** 1 = recording to .raw file, 0 = recording to 1x bmp files with a limit of 1024 files per folder
 - **timelapseDelay:** list of actions associated with the timelapse button.
 A value up to zero is a delay for timelapse in ms, -1 is the regular camera mode and -2 is the motion sensor mode;